nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `marklesson li/LESSON_INDEX`

-* `LESSON_INDEX` refers to the index number shown in the displayed list of tasks.
+* `LESSON_INDEX` refers to the index number shown in the displayed list of lessons.
 * `LESSON_INDEX` **must be a positive integer** 1, 2, 3, …​

 Example: